THE OLD SCHOOL PRESS

 view the book itself

-For the fifth title in our series of the work of contemporary British poets, we are fortunate to have the opportunity of printing an extended four-part poem by the Poet Laureate, Andrew Motion.
+For the fifth title in our series of the work of contemporary British poets, we were fortunate to have the opportunity of printing an extended four-part poem by Poet Laureate emeritus Andrew Motion.

 Writing of his work, Motion says 'A Long Story assembled itself over several years into a loose sequence of four sections, none of them rhymed, and all are written in a very loose, rambling rhythm.
 I began with the wish to identify certain memories in my childhood which I've always considered to be 'spots of time' - ie, moments which have a self-contained interest and drama - and ended up with scenes which anticipate (even predict) certain moods and attitudes I have as an adult.'

 The text was hand-set in 14pt Fournier italic and printed on 170gsm Magnani mould-made paper.
 The book follows the series binding style: quarter-bound with yellow cloth on the spine, this time with a rich dark green hand-made paper from the Larroque mill covering the boards, black Canson end-papers, and the title embossed in gold on the front cover.
-Rachel and Richard James at Bristol Bound have bound 210 bound copies, and twenty sets of sheets are reserved for binders.
+230 copies.
 All copies are signed by poet and artist.
 44pp.
-A single-sheet announcement is available on request: just send us your name and postal address to ask for one, via our contact form using the 'contact' button on the left.

 back to the top